Navigating Thanksgiving with Narcissistic Family

 Psychotherapy for Narcissistic Abuse

 If you are experiencing anxiety about seeing narcissistic family for the holidays, please reach out for help!
-I provide therapy for those experiencing or recovering from narcissistic abuse.
+I provide therapy for individuals experiencing or recovering from narcissistic abuse.
 Contact Me today to schedule an appointment.
 Offered online in Georgia and Tennessee.

 Online Locations: Nashville, Tennessee – Brentwood, Tennessee – Atlanta, Georgia – Sandy Springs, Georgia – Greater Tennessee and Georgia Area